Surgeon Interview: Dr. Husam Balkhy Extends Robotic Surgery To Aortic Valve Replacement

 Adam: Thanks so much for taking time to speak with me today.
 I’d like to ask you a couple questions about robotic AVR.

 Dr. Husam Balkhy: No trouble Adam.
 Thanks for the opportunity.
 I think you ‘re doing great work in helping patients learn about these issues by the way.

 Adam: To start, I’m curious to know about you and your practice.
-How long have you been at The Wisconsin Heart Hospital?
+How long have you been at The University of Chicago?

-Dr. Husam Balkhy: Adam I’ve been practicing in Southeastern Wisconsin since 1997.
-I’ve been at The Wisconsin Heart Hospital since 2004 – when it first opened.
-Today, I also perform robotic heart surgery at two other hospitals on the west side of Milwaukee.
+Dr. Husam Balkhy: Adam I’ve practiced in Southeastern Wisconsin starting in 1997.
+I was at The Wisconsin Heart Hospital since 2004 – when it first opened.
+Now, I’m at the University of Chicago.